fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Holy Quran - Qaaf 50:22

-(HE will be told), “You were completely heedless of this day.
+(He will be told), “You were completely heedless of this day.
 We have removed the veil from your eyes and your vision will now be sharp and strong”

 The veil that hides the world of the unseen will be removed moments before death, so that the dying person would be aware of what is going and so that the dying person would start seeing the Angel of Death with his own eyes.